-It is our great pleasure to invite you to join Alaris Royalty Corp.'s Board of Directors and Executive team at our Annual General Meeting of Shareholders on May 6, 2015.
-It will take place at the Hotel Le Germain, 899 Centre Street SW, in Calgary, Alberta at 3:00 p.m.
+It is our great pleasure to invite you to join Alaris Royalty Corp.'s Board of Directors and Executive team at our Annual General Meeting of Shareholders on May 11, 2016.
+It will take place at the Hotel Le Germain, 899 Centre Street SW, in Calgary, Alberta at 11:00 a.m.